kamalraj21intel/uwc-docs/source/Pages/page_04.rst

 **Steps:**

 1. Install Ubuntu 20.04 server version on gateway and then, apply the RT Patch.
 For more information, see section 14.
-2. Git clone in following order will place the directories in the correct relative directory structure
+2. Run repo commands in the following order which will place the directories in the correct relative directory structure

 .. code-block:: sh